MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/removing-sharepoint-hybrid-scenarios.md

 ## OneDrive and sites

-After you have configured OneDrive for Business and Sites hybrid, you can manage it in the SharePoint Central Administration website.
+After you have configured OneDrive and Sites hybrid, you can manage it in the SharePoint Central Administration website.

 1. In the **Central Administration** website, select **Microsoft 365**.
 2. On the Microsoft 365 page, select **Configure hybrid OneDrive and Sites features**.